Healthy Homes Assessment Pakipaki

 Home Assessments Pakipaki for Rental Properties

-There are many things to be able to examine during the house assessment to see if your rental property meets the minimal requirements of the Healthy Homes Standard.
-There are a few examples:
+There are a variety of things to be able to examine during the home review to determine if your rental property is in compliance with the minimum requirements of the Healthy Homes Standard.
+A few examples are:

 • Can the unit heat up enough capacity?